Orion98MC/NotificationObservers/README.md

 * Observable

-This protocol gives your class the addObserverForName() and removeObservers() methods for free
+This protocol gives your class the addObserverForName() and removeObservers() methods for free (as well as postNotification() and postNotificationName() shortcut methods)

 * ObservableObserver